diego-aquino/mediakit/README.md

 mediakit <video_url> [<output_path>] [-f | --formats]
 ```

+You can also download the audio (as `mp3`) or the video without audio by using the format options **`audio`** and **`videoonly`**, respectively.
+If no resolution is provided, MediaKit will download the media with highest quality, although you can select a specific resolution by adding it right after the option used (e.g. `-f audio 128kbps`).
+Check the examples bellow for more use details.

 > If a resolution is not available for the video, the download will fall back to the closest available resolution lower than the one specified.

 **Examples of use:**